AdesisNetlife/croak/README.md

 - Centralizes your project Grunt tasks configuration
 - Easily manages and orchestrates different configuration for multiple projects
+- Avoid redundant Grunt configuration over multiple repositories
-- Abstracts and provides more control for tasks configuration
+- Abstracts and provides more control for Grunt tasks configuration
-- Support for global located Gruntfiles
+- Support for global located Gruntfile
-- Support to use node packages as Grunt configuration package
+- Support to use and discover global node packages as Grunt configuration package
 - Extends or overwrites global Gruntfile from local configuration
 - Provides the same Grunt API and very similar CLI (things won’t change too much)
 - Customizes Grunt execution options from a config file (future `.gruntrc`)